pyupio/safety/docs/api_key.md

 with safety gives you access to the latest vulnerabilities.
 The freely available database is synced only once per month.

-In order to get an API Key you need a monthly subscription on [pyup.io](https://pyup.io), starting at $14.99 for individuals or $49.99 for organizations.
+In order to get an API Key you need a subscription on [pyup.io](https://pyup.io).

 ## Step 1 - Sign Up